Who was Queen Elizabeth II?

 The UK government launched "Operation Unicorn" immediately after Queen Elizabeth II's death.
 Under this, the 8th of September will be called "D-Day" with the next 10 days until the Queen's funeral referred to as D1, D2, D3, and so on.

 The Queen's body will be taken to London's Buckingham Palace.
 The body will next be moved to Holyroodhouse, her palace in Edinburgh, Scotland.
-Later, her body will be taken to St. Giles Cathedral for a memorial ceremony.
+Later, her body will be taken to St. Giles Cathedral for a [[memorial::A ceremonial service that is held to remember someone who has passed away.]] ceremony.

 Who will become King or Queen of the UK after Queen Elizabeth II?